Introduction :

 Why: RDP without NLA = attacker can attempt login before encryption.
 Bruteforce easy.

-Configuration : force NLA via GPO Require user authentication for remote connections by using Network Level Authentication
+Configuration : force NLA via GPO Require user authentication for remote connections by using Network Level Authentication.

 Impact: reduces bruteforce RDP attacks by 95%.